Installing the AIM IPS

 You cannot upgrade an NM CIDS to an NME IPS.

 The Cisco access routers only support one IDS/IPS module per router.
 If you have more than one IDS/IPS module installed, the most capable card is enabled.
 The most capable hierarchy is:

-This means, for example, that if all modules are installed, NME-IPS disables all other modules.
-AIM-IPS disables all NM-CIDS.
+This means, for example, that if all modules are installed, the NME IPS disables all other modules.
+The AIM IPS disables all NM CIDS.
 If there are multiple modules with the same level of capability, the first one discovered is enabled and all others are disabled.

 You cannot bring up, enable, or configure a disabled module.
 To bring up a less capable module, you must remove the more capable module from the router and reboot.
 Disabled modules are reported in the show diag command output.
 The state of the module is reported as present but disabled.